ppreshant/qPCR-analysis/notes_qPCR.md

 Minor things
-- [ ] Output processed linregpcr data from `linreg-post-processing.R` script
-- [ ] Add N0 = 'Copies per sample, extrapolated' to labelling helper
-Streamlining sample input: Can the `.x` replicate number be removed?
-It makes it harder to type in decimal dilution values in the `assay_variable` spot.
-- [ ] Need to plot pseudolabels next to numbering for horizontal plot, what is the best way to do this without replotting?
+- [x] Need to plot pseudolabels next to numbering for horizontal plot, ~~what is the best way to do this without replotting?~~

  ### Method/literature

 - [ ] What is the problem with re-using a standard curve from a different run? _Considering the inter-run variation paper from Ruijter, they suggest a scaling between runs, which should preserve the efficiency from the standard curve, but the intercept could change?_
+- [ ] what is the meaning of the intercept in the STD curve, why is it so variable across targets?

 ## RDML-linregPCR